Notes from The Future of Mobile and Technology Enhanced Learning in HE and FE Conference

 Audience comment: value in sentiment analysis rather than looking at individual responses.

-Project based learning (PBL) Digital evidence capture & assessment.
-Pro’s & Cons
+Martin Cope Innovative Teaching and Learning Specialist Chesterfield College Project based learning (PBL) Digital evidence capture & assessment.

 - Recognise the role and skills required to utilise digital technology in the teaching learning environment